Operation Olive Leaves: Aftermath

 An Israeli soldier guards Syrian prisoners captured in the operation.

 Though militarily successful, political fallout from the operation was immediate.
 It drew a United Nations rebuke and it resulted in the postponement of Foreign Minister Moshe Sharett's arms request (the US government had decided to approve it on the eve of the attack, but retracted when the news came out).
 It also killed the prospect of direct US military assistance for the time being.
 Sharett himself was outraged upon hearing of the operation.
 From the United States, he sent a strongly-worded cable of protest to Ben-Gurion, and concluded it by questioning whether there was one government in Israel, whether it had its own policy, and whether its policy was to sabotage its own objectives.
 Sharett also expressed suspicion to Abba Eban that Ben-Gurion had deliberately ordered the raid to deny him a personal victory in the arms request.
 Each of the UN Security Council's members denounced the attack while praising Syria's moderation.
 In January 1956 the Security Council passed a resolution threatening Israel with sanctions in the event of further breeches of the armistice agreements.

 Upon his return home, Sharett berated Ben-Gurion's military secretary when the latter greeted him at the airport, accusing him of betrayal.
 In Israel, Sharett continued to sharply criticize Ben-Gurion for ordering the raid, once remarking that "Satan himself could not have chosen a worse timing."
 He bitterly complained that Ben-Gurion exceeded his authority when he failed to consult the Cabinet and Foreign Ministry.
 Commenting on the decision-making process, he remarked that "Ben-Gurion the defense minister consulted with Ben-Gurion the foreign minister and received the green light from Ben-Gurion the prime minister".
 Cabinet ministers were also stunned by the raid, and were critical of the scope and timing of the raid.
 Ministers demanded that in the future, all proposed military operations be brought before the cabinet for approval.
 One minister charged that the IDF was pursuing an independent policy and trying to impose its will on the government, while others speculated that it had exceeded the orders it had been given while expanding the operation's scope.

 Nonetheless, the operation was a tactical success and achieved two important objectives.
 First, it demonstrated Israel's military prowess to Syria.
-Indeed, it has been suggested that Syria's failure to act militarily on behalf of its Egyptian ally during the Israel invasion of Sinai was a consequence of Operation Olive Leaves.
+Indeed, it has been suggested that Syria's failure to act militarily on behalf of its Egyptian ally during the Suez Crisis was a consequence of Operation Olive Leaves.
 Second, Israel's capture of numerous Syrian soldiers during the raid helped facilitate the release of its four captives held by Syria.
 On March 29, 1956, a prisoner exchange was made and the four were returned to Israel after fifteen months of captivity in Syria.